Blue Ridge Journal

 Not faith, but two other aspects of religious practice, deserve the thrust of Dawkins' poison pen: First, dogmatic certainty, (note the irony of Dawkins criticizing others for claiming unproved certainty) which leads to exclusion and even hatred of those outside the circle of believers.
 This aspect of religion continues to lead to wars and violence, as it has for thousands of years.
 The solution is simply to be less certain of our stance when it comes to questions of divinity.
 After all, we're all just guessing.
 Second, the religious power structure, that has – probably since the very beginning of organized religion – parasitized, abused, and simply stolen from their flock of believers.
 (No need to delve into that sordid history yet one more time.)
 The solution to the evil of "The Church" is to understand that faith can be better practiced without the frocked fathers.
 Toss them out, the lot.
 These aspects of religion indeed deserve Dawkins' scorn, but not faith, not belief, not prayer, not hope by the downtrodden for a better world beyond, and not the compassion that faith engenders.
 Dawkins paints it all with his anti-religion brush, along the way getting all mixed up between the physical world that he understands to some degree and the metaphysical, psychological world that he does not understand, but where real gods reside.
 Sorry, Richard, you won't be able to apply your scientific method to measuring the transcendental, and your claim that you can is pure hogswaddle.

 I won't burden the reader with more about Dawkins' silly book.
-The God Delusion is a book of bad pseudo-science, where a scientist by inadmissible claims for science has descended to the same level as the authors of the "creation-science" pursuasion that he rightly lambasts.
+The God Delusion is a book of bad pseudo-science, where a scientist by inadmissible claims for science has descended to the same level as the authors of the "creation-science" persuasion that he rightly lambasts.
 When it comes to understanding the meaning of God to humanity, it is Dawkins who is deluded.

 © 2008 H. Paul Lillebo